postcss/postcss/docs/architecture.md

     .className { color: #FFF; }
     ```

-    corresponding tokens representation would be
+    corresponding tokens representation from PostCSS will be
     ```js
     [
         ["word", ".className", 1, 1, 1, 10]